IntuitDeveloper/SampleApp-TimeTracking_Invoicing-Java/README.md

 For example, certain concerns are not addressed at all in our samples (e.g. security, privacy, scalability).
 In our sample apps, we strive to strike a balance between clarity, maintainability, and performance where we can.
 However, clarity is ultimately the most important quality in a sample app.

-Therefore there are certain instances where we might forego a more complicated implementation (e.g. cacheing a frequently used value, robust error handling, more generic domain model structure) in favor of code that is easier to read.
+Therefore there are certain instances where we might forgo a more complicated implementation (e.g. caching a frequently used value, robust error handling, more generic domain model structure) in favor of code that is easier to read.
 In that light, we welcome any feedback that makes our samples apps easier to learn from.

+## Requirements

+In order to successfully run this sample app you need a few things:

+1. A developer.intuit.com account
+2. An app on developer.intuit.com (with app token, consumer key, and consumer secret).
+3. A sandbox QuickBooks Online company

-## First use instructions
+## First Use Instructions

-The most conveinent way to start playing around with this sample app is to start at [http://developer.intuit.com/v2/sampleapps/details/timetracking_details](http://developer.intuit.com/v2/sampleapps/details/timetracking_details).
+To most convenient way to start playing around with this sample app is to start at [http://developer.intuit.com/v2/sampleapps/details/timetracking_details](http://developer.intuit.com/v2/sampleapps/details/timetracking_details).

-There you can quickly:

-1. Create a developer account
-2. Create your first app and get development OAuth keys created
-3. Get a sandbox QuickBooks Online company provisioned
-4. Download this sample app's source code with an additional file containing your OAuth keys pre-installed in the project
+1. <Patti to fill in>
+2. Clone the GitHub repo to your computer
+3. Fill in your oauth.json file values (app token, consumer key, consumer secret).

 ## Running the code